The Founder Operating System That Stops Working

 The work begins with a precise mapping of which neural systems are supporting performance and which have been compromised by the cumulative demands of founding.
 This is not a personality inventory or a strengths assessment.
 It is a circuit-level analysis of how the brain is actually processing decisions, evaluating risk, sustaining motivation, and managing the interpersonal demands of leadership.

 What I see repeatedly in this work is that founders arrive expecting a conversation about strategy or mindset.
-What they encounter is a level of precision they have not experienced — specific identification of which circuits are driving their current patterns and exactly how those circuits were restructured by the demands of their company's growth trajectory.
+What they encounter is a level of precision they have not experienced.
+They receive specific identification of which circuits are driving their current patterns and exactly how those circuits were restructured by the demands of their company’s growth trajectory.

 Real-Time Neuroplasticity targets each compromised system with interventions designed to produce structural change.
-For a founder whose insula calibration has degraded, the protocol restores interoceptive accuracy — rebuilding the gut-level reads on people, deals, and market signals that characterized their early success.
-For vmPFC dysfunction manifesting as poor valuation judgment, the work recalibrates the neural computation that assigns value to competing options.
-For dopaminergic depletion producing the flatness and disengagement of burnout, specific protocols restore the drive system without the volatility of its earlier, unregulated state.
+For a founder whose insula calibration has degraded, the protocol restores interoceptive accuracy — rebuilding gut-level reads.
+For value-assessment dysfunction manifesting as poor judgment on opportunities, the work recalibrates the neural computation that assigns value to competing options.
+For dopamine depletion producing the flatness and disengagement of burnout, specific protocols restore the drive system without the volatility of its earlier, unregulated state.
 For amygdala-driven hypervigilance and control behavior, the intervention restructures the threat threshold so that the founder can delegate, trust, and release operational details without the anxiety that currently accompanies those actions.

 The methodology adapts to the scope of the challenge.
-NeuroSync addresses a focused bottleneck — a specific decision pattern, a particular cognitive degradation, a defined performance gap.
+NeuroSync addresses a focused bottleneck — specific decision pattern.
 NeuroConcierge provides an embedded advisory partnership for founders navigating sustained complexity across fundraising, team scaling, market expansion, and personal recalibration simultaneously.
 The structure is determined by what the neural assessment reveals, not by a predetermined program format.

 What to Expect

-The engagement opens with a Strategy Call — a focused session where Dr. Ceruto assesses the specific cognitive patterns, decision bottlenecks, and founder-stage challenges that define your situation.
+The engagement opens with a Strategy Call — focused assessment session.
 This conversation establishes a neural baseline and identifies the circuits that require intervention.

 Following the assessment, Dr. Ceruto designs a protocol calibrated to your specific neural profile and the demands of your current company phase.
 Every session has defined objectives tied to measurable changes in the circuits being targeted.
 Progress is tracked against decision quality, execution speed, and cognitive resilience under the actual pressures of your work — not against abstract self-reports.

 The work is conducted with the precision and confidentiality that the founder context demands.
-Sessions accommodate international schedules and the reality that founders operating in Lisbon's ecosystem are frequently managing commitments across multiple time zones and markets.
-The format — whether virtual or in-person — is determined by what produces the best outcomes for your specific protocol.
+Sessions accommodate international schedules and the reality that founders operating in Lisbon’s ecosystem are frequently managing commitments across multiple time zones and markets.
+Sessions are conducted virtually.
 The objective is not incremental improvement but a fundamental restructuring of the neural systems that determine how you lead, decide, and perform under the demands that define this phase of your company.